 Please ensure you check your emails and return here for more information.

 Bridgwater & Taunton College continues to follow guidance based on advice set out by Public Health England (PHE) and the Department for Education (DfE).
 Our senior leadership team monitors and reviews guidance from the Government and PHE on an ongoing basis, and we will respond to recommendations and instructions accordingly.
-We would like to take this opportunity to thank our staff, students and employers for their support during this unprecedented time..